 For the purpose of rules interpretations in any multi format-event of both individual and team play, when there is a conflict in the Rules, rules for team play will take precedence.

 For all Championship events, eligibility and criteria will be posted online.
-Players will also receive a copy of the Conditions of Competition at the event.

-NOTE: Guests cannot win a voucher prize until they have joined the MSGA.
+NOTE: Guests cannot win voucher prizes.

 Major MSGA Championships, including the Maine Amateur, the Maine Women’s Amateur, the Senior Women’s Amateur, the Senior Amateur, the Mid-Amateur and the Junior Championship are restricted to Maine resident amateurs.
 Non-residents who have been members of MSGA-affiliated clubs for 10 years and who live or vacation full-time in Maine for three months annually are also eligible.